usnews/brightspot-cms/docs/documentation/annotations.md

 `@ToolUi.OnlyPathed`

-> If you want the target field to only contain objects with a path.
+> If you want the target field to only contain objects with a URL path.

 `@ToolUi.ReadOnly`